AtharvSuryawanshi/WP-5-Neural-Code/README.md

 # WP-5-Neural-Code
- Assignment solutions for semester 1 at LMU
+ Assignment storage for semester 1 at LMU